Table of Contents

 - R. v.
 Govt. of NCT Delhi (2009): The Court underlined that even 12 years of simple ownership is not enough.
 The claimant has to show that the ownership violated the rights of the original owner.

-- State of Haryana vs Mukesh Kumar (2013): The decision underlined that, particularly with regard to government land, adverse possession claims had to satisfy all legal criteria.
+- State of Haryana vs Mukesh Kumar (2013): The decision underlined that adverse possession claims had to satisfy all legal criteria, particularly concerning government land.

 - Amar Singh vs State of Rajasthan (2019): As part of the adverse possession claim, the Court underlined once again the need to show continued possession and tax payment.